QUESTIONS & ANSWERS

 Who is disabled under Section 504?

-Any student with (1) a physical or mental impairment (2) that substantially limits learning or another major life activity (breathing, seeing, hearing, walking, working, performing manual tasks, etc.).
+Any student who has (1) a physical or mental impairment that substantially limits learning or another major life activity; (2) a record of such an impairment or; (3) is "regarded as" having such an impairment.

 What is IDEA?